 All restaurants featured on The Infatuation are selected by our editorial team.
-Austin Restaurants Selling Groceries And Produce is presented by Uber Eats.
-In the wake of the coronavirus pandemic, supporting our local restaurant community has never been more important.
-Uber Eats is offering $0 Delivery Fee for delivery orders from independent restaurants directly in the app.
+Austin Restaurants With New Takeout & Delivery Options is presented by Uber Eats.
+In the midst of the coronavirus pandemic, supporting our local restaurant community has never been more important.
+Uber Eats customers can now give directly to the restaurants they love at checkout.
+100% will go to the restaurant.
 Order now to support.
 See app for details.

 At Salt & Time, you can still grab your favorite steaks from the butcher counter, along with prepared menu items.
 And if your local grocery store still has a line around the corner, Salt & Time has plenty of locally sourced eggs, milk, and produce.
 The butcher shop will remain open from 10am-8pm, with an extra hour starting at 9am for the elderly and immunocompromised to safely shop.
 Curbside pickup is also available.

 Bar Peached, the Clarksville restaurant from the people behind Peached Tortillas, has takeout and delivery available.